ionic-team/ionic-app-scripts/README.md

 ### Command-line Flags

-Remember how we're actually calling `ionic-app-scripts` from the `scripts` property of project's `package.json` file?
+Remember how we're actually running `ionic-app-scripts` from the `scripts` property of project's `package.json` file?
 Well we can also add command-line flags to each script, or make new scripts with these custom flags.
 For example:

 ```
   "scripts": {